kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/README.md

 | dev                                  | yes   |

 The manifest bundle which captures all the driver components (driver pod which includes the containers csi-provisioner, csi-resizer, csi-snapshotter, gce-pd-driver, csi-driver-registrar;
 csi driver object, rbacs, pod security policies etc) can be picked up from the master branch [overlays](deploy/kubernetes/overlays) directory.
 We structure the overlays directory, per minor version of kubernetes because not all driver components can be used with all kubernetes versions.
-For example, v1 CSIDriver resources are supported in 1.18+ only, so [stable-1-17](deploy/kubernetes/overlays/stable-1-17) driver manifests use the v1beta1 version.

 Example:

-`stable-1-19` overlays bundle can be used to deploy all the components of the driver on kubernetes 1.19.
+`stable-1-21` overlays bundle can be used to deploy all the components of the driver on kubernetes 1.21.

 `stable-master` overlays bundle can be used to deploy all the components of the driver on kubernetes master.